What Is Well Point System?

 Many pump sets are available at a specific distance as per site requirements.
 For the well point dewatering system to be more efficient or effective, the ground strata require to generally be permeable to allow the well point to draw the groundwater.

 Types of Well Point System

-- Single Stage Well Point System
+- Single Level Well Point

-- Multi-stage Well Point System
+- Multi-Leve Well Point

 1. Single Stage Well Point System

-- Once the above whole mechanism is installed at the project site, pumping is started continuously till the excavation or groundwork is completed.
+Once the above whole mechanism is installed at the project site, pumping is started continuously till the excavation or groundwork is completed.

-2. Multistage Well point System
+2. Multilevel Well Point System

-- In a multistage well point system, excavation is carried out till the excavation reaches about 15m.
-By the well point system, method excavation greater than 15m cannot be made.
+The water table is again lowered by 15 feet from the 2nd-second installation of a system In a multistage well point system, excavation is carried out till the excavation reaches about 45 ft.
+By the well point system, method excavation greater than 45 ft cannot be made.

 Application of Well Point System